graphql-mocks/graphql-mocks/packages/docs/docs/paper/introducing-paper.md

 ## ✨ Features

 * Built and based on GraphQL
+* Works in the Browser and Node JS
 * Works without `graphql-mocks` with support for the official default GraphQL resolvers
 * Written in TypeScript
 * Support and integration with `graphql-mocks`